Effective Date: February 27, 2019

 How To Request More Confidential Communications.
 You have the right to request that we contact you in a way that is more confidential for you, such as at home instead of at work.
 We will try to accommodate all reasonable requests.

-How To Learn About Special Protections For HIV, Substance Abuse and Mental Health Information.
-Special privacy protections apply to HIV-related information, substance abuse information and mental health information.
+How To Learn About Special Protections For HIV, Substance Abuse, and Mental Health Information.
+Special privacy protections apply to HIV-related information, substance abuse information, and mental health information.
 Some parts of this general Notice of Privacy Practices may not apply to these types of information.
 If your treatment involves this information, you will be provided with separate notices explaining how the information will be protected.
-To request copies of these other notices now, please contact Howard Taylor, vice president, at 330-762-9755.
+To request copies of these other notices now, please contact Brian Thomas, President/CEO at 330-762-9755.

 How To Obtain A Copy Of This Notice.
 You have the right to a paper copy of this notice.
 You may request a paper copy at any time, even if you have previously agreed to receive this notice electronically.
-To do so, please call Howard Taylor, vice president, at 330-762-9755.
+To do so, please call Brian Thomas, President/CEO at 330-762-9755.
 You may also obtain a copy of this notice from our website at udsakron.org, or by requesting a copy at your next visit.

 How To File A Complaint.
 If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
-To file a complaint with us, please contact Howard Taylor, vice president, 701 S. Main St. Akron, Ohio 44311 and submit the completed form to him.
+To file a complaint with us, please contact Brian Thomas, President/CEO, 701 S. Main St. Akron, Ohio 44311 and submit the completed form to him.
 No one will retaliate or take action against you for filing a complaint.